scipp-atlas/light-roast-test/README.md

 You may need to restart your Jupyter server (not just the kernel) again if you do that.

+### Using ALRB

-If you prefer to use ALRB, you can try something like the following, but I don't find that it works for me:
+If you prefer to use ALRB, you can try something like the following, but it hasn't worked smoothly in the past:

 ```
 export ATLAS_LOCAL_ROOT_BASE="/cvmfs/atlas.cern.ch/repo/ATLASLocalRootBase"